As a teacher, I had a difficult time finding poetry lesson plans.

 It is really helpful for the students to recite it as a class a few times throughout the day.

 Students can recite each section as it is due and the whole poem at the end of your unit.

-You won't have to do any work except follow this lesson plan!
+You won't have to do any prep.
+Just follow this lesson plan!

 Poetry lesson plans are easy to make when you follow the 8 steps listed on this page.
 I hope this helped.